The Wee Sparrow Team

 The wonderful photograph on the front cover of our debut anthology, "Hope is a Group Project", is a fine example of Stuart´s creative talent.
 Stuart writes, draws and paints from his home in the North West of England.
 He is always looking for fun collaborations and dreams of making a difference.
 He also co-hosts Natter, a warm and welcoming open mic night in Bolton.
 You can find more examples of Stuart´s artwork here https://bradshawbirds.etsy.com

-Co-editor and curator of our forthcoming haiku anthology, Giorgia Di Pancrazio.
+Co-editor and curator of our haiku anthology, To Live Here, Giorgia Di Pancrazio.

 Giorgia is an Italian writer and Japanologist based in Manchester (UK).
 In 2022, Giorgia and her partner, Bradley Ford, founded "The Haiku Project": an alternative pathway to wellbeing that invites their online community to reconnect with nature by practising haiku writing.
 The Haiku Project organises free online and in-person workshops regularly.
 Giorgia is particularly interested in languages and cultures (she speaks Italian, Spanish, and she has some basic knowledge of French and Japanese).

-Co-editor and curator of our forthcoming haiku anthology, Katherine E Winnick.
+Co-editor and curator of our haiku anthology, To Live Here, Katherine E Winnick.

 Katherine is a haiku and senryu poet published in six countries in various journals, ezines, magazines and anthologies.
 Katherine is based in Brighton UK and works for Fabrica Art Gallery.
 She will also take on the role as proofreader for The Wee Sparrow´s water anthology.

-Guest editor of our forthcoming water anthology, Sarah Jeannine Booth.
+Co-editor of our forthcoming water anthology, Ourselves in Rivers and Oceans, Sarah Jeannine Gawthrop.

-Sarah is an editor, third-year writing student (BFA) and published poet.
-Her first collection, Topophilia: A Strong Sense of Place, is full of poems inspired by her home on Vancouver Island in BC, Canada, where she lives with her husband, James and their goldendoodle, Sophie.
+Sarah is an editor, creative writing student (BFA) and published poet.
+Her first poetry collection, Topophilia: A Strong Sense of Place, was inspired by her home on the west coast of Canada.
+Sarah's goal with writing is to awaken an appreciation of nature in her readers, especially forests.
+She often writes in her local woods while walking with her Goldendoodle, Sophie.
 Find her on Instagram @sarahjeanninewrites.